-Companies that have a science-aligned target are encouraged to disclose any near-term investments that demonstrate the integrity of their commitment to their emission reduction targets as stated in the most up to date SBTi Corporate Manual.
-This metric can be found within section 14 of the most up to date IFRS S2 standards.
-Depending on the specific responses provided by a company, the above metric may be captured within the GRI framework 103-2: The management approach and its components, and in the most up to date TCFD framework within Metrics and Targets recommended disclosure.
+Companies are encouraged to disclose any near-term investments that demonstrate the integrity of their commitment to their emissions reduction targets as stated in the most up to date SBTi Corporate Manual.
+This metric can be found within paragraph 14 of the most up to date IFRS S2 standards.
+Depending on the specific responses provided by a company, the above metric may be captured within the GRI framework 103-2: The management approach and its components, as incorporated from the TCFD's recommendations for disclosure on Strategy and Metrics and Targets.

-Metric 1.13: The percentage of annual revenue dedicated to GHG mitigation during the most recent reporting year across the company's value chain Metric 1.14: The percentage of capital expenditure (CAPEX) and operational expenditures (OPEX) made during the most recent reporting year dedicated to GHG mitigation across the company's value chain
+Metric 1.14: The percentage of capital expenditure (CAPEX) and operational expenditures (OPEX) made during the most recent reporting year dedicated to GHG mitigation across the company's value chain

-To satisfy the VCMI Claims Code, companies must publicly disclose either metric 1.13, 1.14 or 1.18 annually as listed above.
-If a company chooses to disclosure metric 1.14, then the company is granted the flexibility to calculate this metric according to its preferences, provided that the chosen definition for financial metrics aligns with existing definitions from global or regional taxonomies.
+To satisfy the VCMI Claims Code, companies shall publicly disclose either metric 1.13, 1.14 or 1.18 annually as listed above.
+If a company chooses to disclose metric 1.14, then the company is granted the flexibility to calculate this metric according to its preferences, provided that the chosen definition for financial metrics aligns with existing definitions from global or regional taxonomies.
 Example taxonomies include the EU Taxonomy for Sustainable Activities, the South African Green Finance Taxonomy, and China's Green Bond Endorsed Project Catalogue.